 Things to do in Ronda

-Like I mentioned above, the highlights of Ronda can be seen just by walking around, but there are a few specifics to watch out for.
+Like I mentioned above, the best things to do in Ronda can be seen just by walking around, but there are a few specifics to watch out for.

 The biggest attraction in Ronda has to be this bridge spanning the El Tajo gorge.
 The “New Bridge” is the largest of three that join the old and new town.
-From the top it is rather inconspicuous, but it took more than 40 years to build up brick by brick from the river 100 metres below.
+It’s the best thing to do in Ronda by far!
+From the top, it is rather inconspicuous, but it took more than 40 years to build up brick by brick from the river 100 metres below.
 You can view it from both sides at the top, but it’s the most magnificent from down in the valley below.

 If you walk down below the bridge there are several different paths that lead you to the base of the bridge or right down to the valley below.
 I spent well over an hour wandering the paths.
 Just remember you’ll have to walk back up again!

 Ernest Hemingway wrote TWO works based on bullfighting, Fiesta, and A Dangerous Summer, inspired by his time in Ronda watching bullfighting.
 There is now a pathway named after him in the new town (the left-hand side of the below picture) with stunning views of the valley and area around Ronda.